-We model the system (in Figure 2) using the AADL architecture description language (see Section 2.4 for background on AADL).
-We build our model upon a collision detection and avoidance model for an autonomous vehicle created by McGee et al. [16].
+We model the system design (in Fig. 2) using the AADL architecture description language (see Sec.
+2.4 for background on AADL).
+We build our model upon a collision detection and avoidance model for an autonomous vehicle created by McGee et al. [14].
 The original model contains a number of sensors, processing units (hardware devices and control threads), actuators, and other car components, organized into several functional subsystems: collision prediction/avoidance/response, networking, user interaction, and physical devices (various sensors, brakes, airbags, radio, and so on).
-We enhance this model by adding a lidar and C2C sensors for distance and a magnetic speedometer with GPS for velocity measurement 3.
-Our modeling goal is to represent aspects that are relevant to inter-domain vulnerabilities.
+We enhance this model by adding a lidar and C2C sensors for distance and a magnetic speedometer with GPS for velocity measurement 2 .